 Zambia’s potential for development

 Unlike its neighbours, Zambia has a fairly stable, democratic government.
 It is also fertile and rich in natural resources but with the current global fall in commodity prices, it is experiencing a challenging economy.
-However, there are still good job opportunities for those with qualifications and Zambia has a desperate shortage of teachers, health professionals and civil servants; professions key to any country’s development.
+According to the GINI index, Zambia is one of the most unequal countries, so children who are born into poverty will find life extremely tough.
+Education, particularly to tertiary level, can bridge this gap and create a better future for these children, their extended families and Zambia.
+There are still job opportunities for those with qualifications and the country has a desperate shortage of teachers, health professionals and civil servants; professions key to any country’s development.

-We are able to locate, support and monitor well-run grassroots community groups and schools because our sister charity, ZOA Zambia (ZOA-Z), works on the ground in Zambia.
-ZOA-Zambia is responsible for the initial assessment of projects and recommendations for funding, plus ongoing reporting and evaluation.
-The close relationship between ZOA-UK and ZOA-Zambia not only allows for good governance, but is crucial to enable the disbursement of funds in the most effective way possible.
+We are able to locate, support and monitor well-run grassroots community groups and schools because our sister charity, ZOA Zambia (ZOA-Z), was a dedicated team on the ground in Zambia.
+ZOA-Zambia (ZOA-Z) is responsible for the initial assessment of projects and recommendations for funding, capacity building of our partners, monitoring, evaluation and reporting.
+The close relationship between ZOA-UK and ZOA-Z not only allows for good governance, but is crucial to enable the disbursement of funds in the most effective way possible.

 ZOA is also active in the United States, with our sister charity (ZOA-US) raising funds to support a different portfolio of partner projects and working in a similar way to ZOA-UK.